Financial-Times/ft-frontend-build/README.md

           \_head
             main.js
           |  // If you need to output mustache variables into a your js e.g. domain specific config
-          |  // putting it in this file will mean responsive-ft-grunt minifies it for you
+          |  // putting it in this file will mean ft-frontend-build minifies it for you
           \_ inlineScript.mustache
         // each main.js must use commonjs to require any other js files main.js